OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 #### Notification

-  * [ProgressIndicator](src/docs/progress-indicator.md) - Shows the completion status of an operation lasting more than 2 seconds.
+  * [Progress Indicator](src/docs/progress-indicator.md) - Shows the completion status of an operation lasting more than 2 seconds.
   * [Spinner](src/docs/spinner.md) - Indicates to the user that things are processing.
   * [Toast](src/docs/toast.md) - Provides a brief message that fades away after a few seconds.